CAPS One-on-One Walk-In Consultation and Support Hours

 What is "Let’s Talk"?

-"Let's Talk" is a program that provides easy access to informal, confidential consultations with CAPS counselors.
-Walk-in hours will be held five days a week at five different sites on campus.
+"Let's Talk" is a program that provides easy access to informal, confidential one-on-one consultations with CAPS counselors.
+Walk-in hours will be held five days a week at eight different sites on campus.

 There is no appointment or fee necessary.
 All sites are open to all students.